officelimex/assetgear.cfm/README.md

 - Incident Reporting

 ## Todo
-- [ ] Print JHA should also show attached documents and workorder in the export pdf
+- [ ] Print JHA should also show attached documents and work order in the exported PDF
-- [ ] Print Work Order should also show attached documents in the export pdf
+- [ ] Print Work Order should also show attached documents in the exported PDF
-- [ ] Print PTW should include JHA (if no jha, include the attachment)
+- [ ] Print PTW should include JHA (if no JHA, include the attachment)
+- [ ] Each department has a superintendent that needs to approve a WO
+- [ ] Add and Impement the following roles:
+  - [ ] Supervisor
+  - [ ] Superintendent
+  - [ ] Field Manager
+-

 ## Installation